The Intensive English program is designed for non-native speakers of varying proficiency levels, who wish to pursue full-time English language study.

 Prior to the first day of classes, Intensive English students are issued both oral and written placement tests.
 These placement tests are designed to measure a student’s ability to understand spoken English, as well as his or her ability to read, write, and speak English.
 This allows the ELI to offer a program customized to student-ability levels, and ensures that students are placed in courses that will best meet their needs and study goals.

 Intensive English students spend approximately 18 hours per week in the classroom.
 A sample schedule may be accessed here.
+Keep reading for course descriptions.

 Part-time study options may also be available, depending on the student’s immigration status.